-- Overall Corporate management and operational responsibility for the Council (including overall management responsibility for all employees) - The Head of Paid Service will determine how the Council's functions are discharged, the number and grade of officers required to discharge those functions and how officers are organised into an overall officer structure - The provision of professional advice to all parties in the decisionmaking process and responsibility for a system of record keeping for all the Council's decisions. - Proper Officer for Access to Information
+- Overall Corporate management and operational responsibility for the Council (including overall management responsibility for all employees) - The Head of Paid Service will determine how the Council's functions are discharged by its employees, the number and grade of officers required to discharge those functions and how officers are organised into an overall officer structure - The provision of professional advice to all parties in the decisionmaking process and responsibility for a system of record-keeping for all the Council's decisions. - Proper Officer for Access to Information (together with the Monitoring Officer).